theopenlane/openlane-docs/docs/docs/docs/developers/deployment/environment-variables.md

         CORE_OBJECTSTORAGE_DEFAULTBUCKET
         ```

         #### Job Queue Variables
-        Varaibles used to interact with the jobs queue (riverboat) from the core server
+        Variables used to interact with the jobs queue (riverboat) from the core server
         ```
         CORE_JOBQUEUE_CONNECTIONURI
         ```